Predicting the outputs of finite deep neural networks trained with noisy gradients: Inference on the resulting NNSP

 \subsection{Edgeworth expansion and perturbation theory}

 Our first task is to find how $P[f]$ changes compared to the Gaussian ($N \to \infty$) scenario.
-As the data-dependent part $e^{-\cL[f]/2\sigma^2}$ is independent of the DNNs, this amounts to obtaining $1/N$ corrections to the prior $P_0[f]$.
-One way to characterize this is to perform an \textit{Edgeworth expansion} \citep{Mccullagh2017, sellentin2017Edgeworth} of $P_0[f]$, which approximates it using cumulants.
-This is especially convenient here since (as shown in App. \ref{App: Edgeworth}) for all DNNs with the last layer being fully-connected, all odd cumulants are zero and the $2r^\mathrm{th}$ cumulant scales as $1/N^{r-1}$.
-Consequently, at large $N$ we can characterize $P_0[f]$ up to $\cO(N^{-2})$ by its second and fourth cumulants, $K(x_1, x_2)$ and $U(x_1, x_2, x_3, x_4)$, respectively.
+As the data-dependent part $e^{-\cL[f]/2\sigma^2}$ is independent of the DNN, this amounts to obtaining finite width corrections to the prior $P_0[f]$.
+One way to characterize this is to perform an \textit{Edgeworth expansion} of $P_0[f]$ \citep{Mccullagh2017, sellentin2017Edgeworth}; we give a recap of this topic in App. \ref{App: Edgeworth}.
+In essence, an Edgeworth expansion is a formal series that characterises some probability distribution in terms of its cumulants, and is most commonly used when the distribution at hand can be written as a Gaussian plus some small correction terms.
+This is especially conducive in our context since for all DNNs with the last layer being fully-connected, all odd cumulants vanish and the $2r^\mathrm{th}$ cumulant scales as $1/N^{r-1}$.
+Consequently, at large $N$ we can characterize $P_0[f]$ up to $\cO(1/N^2)$ by its second and fourth cumulants, $K(x_1, x_2)$ and $U(x_1, x_2, x_3, x_4)$, respectively.
 Thus the leading order correction to $P_0[f]$ reads

 where the GP action $S_{\mathrm{GP}}$ and the first FWC action $S_U$ are given by